Hunting & Gathering

 The central question: “How do you know a hunter or gatherer when you see one?”

-An interesting 2018 research article on these matters is Why Wage Earners Hunt: Food Sharing, Social Structure, and Influence in an Arctic Mixed Economy.
+An interesting 2018 research article on these matters was Why Wage Earners Hunt: Food Sharing, Social Structure, and Influence in an Arctic Mixed Economy.

 Food sharing in Kangiqsujuaq emerges as a complex social, political, and economic phenomenon that accomplishes different objectives for actors based on their social position.
 The network approach adopted in this research highlights the conjugate role of individual decisions and structural constraints in broader processes of social and cultural change.
 In the mixed economy of Kangiqsujuaq, food sharing, social structure, and political influence are intimately connected.
 The results suggest that economic and political inequality in the settlement are reinforced by the social structures produced through sharing.